learn-academy-2022-alpha/week-3-assessment-developing-stevie/interview-questions.md

   Your answer: A syntax extension to javascript.
 I would say the notable diffrence its that if JSX was html it would be called

   Researched answer: A syntax extension to javascript.
-It stands for java scrips XML.
-It allows you to write HTML, in react in java script and place them in the DOM then converts HTML tags into react elements.
+It stands for javascript XML.
+It allows you to write HTML, in react in javascript and place them in the DOM then converts HTML tags into react elements.